Winter wellbeing checklists

 Contact Forward Leeds on 0113 887 2477 for concerns about alcohol dependency.

-The Leeds Directory team can help you find local support: phone 0113 378 4610 or email leedsdirectory@leeds.gov.uk, weekdays 9am to 5pm.
+Find your local support by contacting the Leeds Directory helpline on 0113 378 4610 or email on leedsdirectory@leeds.gov.uk, weekdays 9am to 5pm.

-MindMate is a local website with lots of ideas and activities for children to help them deal with stress.
+Mindmate is a local website offering support and advice around mental wellbeing for children and young people, as well as ideas and activities to help them deal with stress.

 Leeds Mental Wellbeing Service provides support with mental health and wellbeing.
 Phone 0113 843 4388 or email leeds.mws@nhs.net